alanwsmith/bitty/content/release-notes/under-consideration.md

 ## Under Consideration

+- TODO: Do a network test where you have
+100 classes in a single file that's used by multiple elments to see what the network traffic and caching does.

+- TODO: Do a network test where you have
+100 of the same element making the same data-connect call to a remote file to see what the network traffic and caching does.

 - TODO: CONFIRM: If `el.bittyPreant` is
 called on a bitty element it searches for a parent bitty element that it's nested in.